bloa/magpie/docs/tutorials/search.md

-# Searching for improved variants
+# Search for improved variants

 In this tutorial we are concerned by running Magpie to find improved variant of a given software.
 We will consider two use cases, a first one in which we want to improve execution time, and a second in which we aim to fix a semantic bug.